What Are Sewage Treatment Plants & How They Work?

 Why Are Sewage Treatment Plants Important?

-- Preventing water pollution by treating sewage before it enters natural water bodies.
+- Avoiding spread of water pollution through treatment of sewage before being delivered to the natural water bodies.

-- Reducing the risk of waterborne diseases by eliminating harmful bacteria and pathogens.
+- Minimizing water-related diseases by killing the dangerous bacteria and pathogens.

 How Do Sewage Treatment Plants Work?